~ Draco and Hermione ~

 "What the hell is a Forgetfulness Potion?" asked Draco.
 Snape looked at him dully.

 "Are you serious?"

 "Yes I'm serious, it was probably like seven years ago!"

-"Whatever," Draco spat in annoyance, "so I learn all this crap, do a test on it in two months, get watched teaching first, second and third year classes, then I'm good to go?"
+"Whatever," Draco spat in annoyance, "so I learn all this crap, do a test on it in two months, get marked teaching first, second and third year classes, then I'm good to go?"

 "Not quite.
 You'll be qualified to teach first, second and third year classes, which means you'll be allowed to share mine.
-You'll only be getting classes I let you teach, which means you'll get the classes I hate-" Snape drawled with a smirk as he said this.
+You'll only be getting classes I let you teach, which means you'll get the classes that I hate," Snape drawled with a smirk as he said this.

 "Fantastic, you're making it sound like so much fun," said Draco sarcastically.